BDC Hamburger Icon

 Employee attrition

 If an individual leaves their job for any reason and the employer does not fill the vacancy, this is considered employee attrition.
 For example, when an organization must make layoffs or restructure departments, this is typically done with the expectation that the positions will be eliminated altogether.
-Another example of attrition is when someone retires, and the company decides not to hire a replacement for them.
+Another example of attrition is when someone retires and the company decides not to hire a replacement.

 Attrition is not necessarily a negative thing, especially in circumstances that are beyond the employer’s control.
-However, high attrition rates or patterns in employees leaving may be worth exploring further for underlying causes that need addressing.
+However, high attrition rates or patterns of employees leaving may be worth exploring further for underlying causes that need to be addressed.

 Employee turnover

-Turnover refers to when an individual leaves their position and the employer intends to fill the position.
-Whether an employee has been fired because of poor performance or they are leaving voluntarily to pursue a different opportunity, this falls under the category of turnover if someone else is hired to replace them.
+Turnover refers to when an individual leaves their position, and the employer intends to replace them.
+Whether an employee has been fired due to poor performance or is leaving voluntarily to pursue a different opportunity, this falls under the category of turnover if someone else is hired to replace them.

 While employee turnover is often caused by similar reasons as attrition, turnover is often viewed more negatively and can cause more pressing issues.
 In addition to overburdening existing employees to complete the necessary work, staff turnover can be expensive.